skycoin/User-Manuals/Testing Your Seed.md

 # Testing Your Seed

-Once you have made the backup of a Seed, the same can be used to access your Skywallet.
-However, if you have multiple Wallets you will have as many Seeds as well.
+Once you have made the backup of a Seed, this Seed can be used to access your Skywallet.

-In such cases, there is a probability that you can mix up the Seed of a particular Wallet with the Seed of another Wallet.
+**NOTE - The Seed generated for a Skywallet can only be used with a Skywallet.
+You cannot use this Seed in the Desktop Wallet.**

-The **Confirm Seed** button in the Hardware Wallet window of your Desktop Wallet can help you in such situations.
+The **Confirm Seed** button in the Hardware Wallet window of your Desktop Wallet can help you in such situations to verify whether a Seed belongs to a particular Skywallet.

-Right after you have clicked on the **Create Backup** button on the Hardware Wallet window and completed the process of the Seed backup, "Create Backup" button will be replaced by the "Confirm Seed" button.
+The "Confirm Seed" button will not be available when you are using your Skywallet for the first time.
+Instead you will be having the button **Create Backup** and once you have clicked on the **Create Backup** button on the Hardware Wallet window and completed the process of the Seed backup, "Create Backup" button will be replaced by the "Confirm Seed" button.

 <Two Screenshots where the first one is the Hardware Wallet window highlighting Create Backup button and the second one of the same window but highlighting the button confirm seed>

-In order to test this feature, you have to connect your Skywallet first.
+In order to check whether a Seed belongs to a particular Skywallet, you have to connect your Skywallet first.

 ***If you are connecting the Skywallet for the first time, please read the following manuals - [Initialization of your Skywallet](https://github.com/skycoin/hardware-wallet/wiki/Initialize-the-wallet-setting-up) and [Personalization of your Skywallet](https://github.com/skycoin/hardware-wallet/wiki/Getting-to-know-the-wallet) to understand how to initialize and personalize your Skywallet for its first time use.***